cristinavelican/RubyUIAutomation/README.md

       - 4. BDD Metodology - 4.2 Cucumber concepts
       - 6. Source Control - Getting started with Git
 * For the Jenkins part: https://degreed.com/pathway/79xojoo39k?path=jenkins
+* If you encounter access issues with any of the above contact: `cristina.velican@sogeti.com`

 ## Exercises to do:
 Navigate to the website under test http://automationpractice.com/index.php and automate the following functionalities: